kwebio/kweb-core/docs/index.md

   be organized

 #### How does it work?
-Kweb keeps all of the logic server-side, and uses websockets to communicate with web browsers.
-We also take advantage of Kotlin's powerful new coroutines mechanism to efficiently handle asynchronicity largely invisible to the programmer.
+Kweb keeps all of the logic server-side, and uses efficient websockets to communicate with web browsers.
+We also take advantage of Kotlin's powerful new coroutines mechanism to efficiently handle asynchronicity, largly invisibly to the programmer.

 #### What does it look like?